Baked Bean Casserole Recipes | 5 Classic Bean Pot & Baked Bean Variations

 Yes.
 Many bean casseroles reheat well—cover and refrigerate, then warm in the oven until hot.

-Why do some recipes bake “all day” at a low temperature?
+Why do some recipes bake at a low temperature for many hours?

 Low, slow baking helps beans become tender and lets molasses, sugar, and seasonings develop a deeper flavor.